Lab 06 — Cloudflare Tunnel

 If nginx is running but cloudflared returns 502, verify the ingress rule uses

-cloudflared service install fails in the OpenWrt container
+cloudflared service install fails or systemctl not available

 The tunnel connects but I get a Cloudflare 1033 “tunneled virtual network” error

-- In the Cloudflare dashboard, navigate to your tunnel > Public Hostnames tab.
+- In the Cloudflare dashboard, open your tunnel and go to the Public Hostnames tab.

 - Confirm